telerix/VesselMod/README.md

 - Add me (tlix) on Discord and send me a DM.
 You can easily find me in the official StS Discord server, under the dedicated post in #modding-forum.
   - The Discord server invite link: https://discord.com/invite/slaythespire
-- Fork the latest branch of the repository **(not main)**, copy the folder at `resources/vesselmod/localization.eng` and rename the copy to `resources/vesselmod/localization.<your_language>`.
-Alternatively, ask me for the `localization.eng` folder if you don't use GitHub.
+- Fork the latest branch of the repository **(not main)**, copy the folder at `resources/vesselmod/localization/eng` and rename the copy to `resources/vesselmod/localization/<your_language>`.
+Alternatively, ask me for the `eng` folder if you don't use GitHub.
 - The `.json` files in the folder contains all the strings for the entire mod.
 In each of the files, ONLY change the items under `"NAME"`, `"DESCRIPTION"`, and any similar fields.
   - Prefix all the custom keywords used in card strings with `${modID}:`, e.g. `${modID}:<Infection_in_your_language>`.
 For base game keywords (e.g. Ethereal, Exhaust), I'm pretty sure you can leave them alone.
   - Some entries may not be obvious to fill in due to how the text is pieced together in-game.
 You can check the in-game English text to see where the numbers go, but do ask me if you are unsure about it.